ankane/libmf-ruby/README.md

 model.predict(row_index, column_index)
 ```

-Get the latent factors
+Get the latent factors (these approximate the training matrix)

 ```ruby
 model.p_factors
 model.q_factors
 ```

-Get the bias
+Get the bias (average of all elements in training matrix)

 ```ruby
 model.bias